 Simple English definitions for legal terms

-Read a random definition: earnest
+Read a random definition: marriage records

 The Edicts of Justinian were a set of thirteen laws created by the Roman Emperor Justinian.
 These laws dealt with administrative matters in the provinces of the Roman Empire and were added to the Greek collection of the Novels in the Venetian manuscript.
 It is important to note that these laws were not known to the glossators.